cristaux d'émeraude crue et de pierres gemmes bruts non découpés

 How to recognize an emerald?

-1. Color: The characteristic green color can vary from very light to dark.
+1. Color : The characteristic green color can vary from very light to dark.

-4. Brilliance: Emeralds have a vitreous luster.
+4. Brilliance : Emeralds have a vitreous luster .

 Chemical properties of emerald

-Real or fake emeralds: how to tell the difference?
+Real or fake emeralds: How to tell the difference?

 3. If the stone produces flashes of light or a rainbow, it is not an emerald.

-5. Emeralds do not have several layers on top of each other.
+5. Emeralds do not have multiple layers.

 Synthetic or natural: Two types of emerald